alefcarlos/wallet-api-netcore/README.md

 dotnet run
 ~~~~

-A local server will be available
+The ef core will create a blank database for you called Wallet and a local server will be available to make requests

 ~~~~
 default: localhost:5000